terasolunaorg/terasolunaorg.github.com/guideline/5.0.x/en/_sources/ImplementationAtEachLayer/ApplicationLayer.txt

 Regarding return value of processing method
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Various return types supported by the processing method are given in <http://docs.spring.io/spring/docs/4.1.4.RELEASE/spring-framework-reference/html/mvc.html#mvc-ann-return-types>'_  however, only the following basic values should be used.
+For return values of processing methods, `various values can be fetched <http://docs.spring.io/spring/docs/4.1.4.RELEASE/spring-framework-reference/html/mvc.html#mvc-ann-return-types>`_ ; however, only the following values should be used.

 - String (for logical name of view)